Krati97/aws_utility/README.md

 3. List of all Subnets within a specific VPC: /v1/aws/subnets
  - pass "region" with proper region in in query param.
  - pass "vpcId" (corrosponding to the region) with proper vpc ID in query param.

+## NOTE: This code has been tested using an IAM user profile which does not have MFA enabled.